Spend the weekend researching your next trip, but when it comes to booking hold off until Tuesday morning to save money. We explain all.

 The cheapest day to fly

-And when it comes to the best day to fly in terms of cheap fares," go for Tuesday, Wednesday or Saturday afternoons," adds Shiel.
+When it comes to the best day to fly in terms of securing a cheap fare, "go for Tuesday, Wednesday or Saturday afternoons," adds Shiel.

 Midweek flights are less popular, hence the lower prices.